-Although summer doesn’t officially begin until June 21st, hot weather has arrived.
-We have not yet had a 100 degree day, but it is likely not far off as the average date of the first 100 degree day is July 1st.
+Well, school is out for the summer and now the hot weather has arrived.
+Although we have not yet had a 100-degree day, but it is likely not far off as the average date of the first 100 degree day is July 1st.
 With temperatures continuing to heat up, swimming pools use will increase.
 As swimming pools are being enjoyed this summer, it is important to try to prevent irritants such as eye & skin irritation, sunburn, and hair discoloration.
 Following is some information to help prevent some of these problems from occurring.

 Eye & Skin Irritation